Native-Art-in-Canada has affiliate relationships with some businesses and may receive a commission if readers choose to make a purchase.

 But not the Water Manitous.
 They were mad!

-You see every life form that lived on Mother Earth needed water and the supply of water was controlled by the Water Manitous.
+You see, every life form that lived on Mother Earth needed water.
+The supply of water was controlled by the Water Manitous.
 They knew that Kitchi Manitou was the most powerful of spirits and if his children walked the Earth their powers over the water would be diminished.

 Actually, the Water Manitous weren't just mad.
 They were enraged!